Demi Rose Shows Off Perky Derriere In Cheeky Latex Lingerie

 “I have an amazing life travelling the world and showing off curves to rival the Kardashians,” said the stunner.

 Besides being curvy women, Demi has an additional connection to the famous family.
-According to the Daily Mail, the model had a brief romance with Kylie Jenner’s ex Tyga.
+According to the Daily Mail, the model had a brief romance with Kylie Jenner’s ex, Tyga.

 To see more of Demi, be sure to check out her Instagram account.